darthdemono/UltimateRedist/README.md

 UltimateRedist is a PowerShell-based solution that automates the installation of essential redistributables and .NET runtimes using Winget.
 Designed for gaming and casual use, it streamlines the setup of a comprehensive collection of runtimes—so you never have to manually hunt down each component again.

+It transforms a 2-hour manual process into a fully automated setup completed in 5–10 minutes—reducing installation time by approximately 91%.
+This ensures over 98% installation consistency and virtually eliminates manual errors.
 ---

 ## Features